speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 [client](../modules/client.md).VadOptions

-Options for audio processor's voice activity detection (VAD) system.
+Options for audio processor's voice activity detector (VAD).
 Enabling VAD allows hands-free use and eliminates silence from being sent to cloud for speech decoding.

-VAD activates when signal energy exceeds both the absolute energy threshold ([noiseGateDb](client.VadOptions.md#noisegatedb)) and the dynamic signal-to-noise threshold ([signalToNoiseDb](client.VadOptions.md#signaltonoisedb)).
+VAD activates when signal energy exceeds both the absolute energy threshold ([noiseGateDb](client.VadOptions.md#noisegatedb)) and the dynamic signal-to-noise threshold ([signalToNoiseDb](client.VadOptions.md#signaltonoisedb)) for a period of time (audio frames).

 When [enabled](client.VadOptions.md#enabled) is set, VAD's internal `signalDb`, `noiseLevelDb` and `isSignalDetected` states are updated.
 With [controlListening](client.VadOptions.md#controllistening) also set, `isSignalDetected` flag controls start and stop of cloud speech decoding.